-The Microfinance program was founded in 2000 when our first group of 12 women, called the Rwanchege Hopecore Pioneers, received their loans of $400.
+The Microfinance program was founded in 2000 when our first group of 12 women, called the Rwanchege Hopecore Pioneers, received their loans of 30,000 Kenya Shillings (about $350).
 While microloan distribution makes up the majority of our funding and activities, we do not consider ourselves a microfinance institution, but a poverty reduction and development organization.
 Our goal is to eradicate poverty in Kenya, and microfinance is one of the strategies we have selected to achieve that goal.

-Since beginning the microfinance program in 2000, VHI has given loans to 35 groups, which means that loans have reached 420 households or 1,680 individuals.
-Among these groups 83.3% are women, the average age is 44, 20% are single mothers, and the average number of dependents in each household is 4.4.
+Since beginning the microfinance program in 2000, VHI has provided loans to 71 groups, which means that loans have reached 749 households or 2,247 individuals.
+Among these groups 75% of members are women, 10% are HIV/AIDS positive and the average number of dependents in each household is 3.
 Data collection on impact of microloans began in 2006 and 8 groups have since completed their two year loan repayment process.
 From these eight groups (90 households), we have seen a 35% reduction in poverty.
 The average monthly income prior to receiving the loan was $38.88 and after the loan repayment process (two years later) it was $117.46.
 Prior to the loan, 43% of households were living below the poverty line ($1.50/day) and after the loan cycle only 8% of households were living below the poverty line.